Techtonica/curriculum/projects/weather-app.md

 The example code is getting the weather data from a file - you will be changing the code to get data from the open weather map API

+- [ ] Obtain the API key from the OpenWeatherMap API and save it in a `.env` file.
+[Here](https://www.youtube.com/watch?v=17UVejOw3zA) is a short, 11-minute video explaining how to save your API key in a `.env` file.
 - [ ] Change the Express connection from using a hard coded data file, to connecting to the live API
 - [ ] Inside the server folder in your server.js file do a fetch request to the Weather API (note start off with the city hardcoded into the URL)
       ![Code Example](https://raw.githubusercontent.com/Yosolita1978/screenshoots/836e1da625022b836f2aef42b3cace63563782a7/Week7/Screen%20Shot%202022-09-05%20at%206.15.14%20PM.png)